-The Kiowas, along with their trading partners, the Comanches, created a unique horse and
+The Kiowas, along with their trading partners, the Comanches, created a unique

-movies, and extensively researched in history.
+literature, eulogized in movies, and extensively researched in history.
 When one

 thinks of the American Indian, inevitably the Plains people come to mind.

 However, the Kiowas were not originally from the southern plains.
-Having displaced the
+Having displaced

-what is today's Oklahoma and Texas, they arrived in the Southwest about
+south into what is today's Oklahoma and Texas, they arrived in the Southwest about

 the time that the Spanish and Americans laid claim to the same land.
 Hence, a

 Creation of a Culture

-As legend has it, the Kiowas emerged from the hollow trunk of a cotton wood along the
+As legend has it, the Kiowas emerged from the hollow trunk of a cotton wood along

-source of food, though as they began to follow the herds, the
+constituted their main source of food, though as they began to follow the herds, the

 bison became their mainstay.
 Thus, in all likelihood, the Kiowas ended up

 panhandle and northeastern New Mexico, because they developed a lifestyle so

 heavily reliant on bison.

-Before they moved south, the Kiowas left the Rocky Mountains to live among the Crows in
+Before they moved south, the Kiowas left the Rocky Mountains to live among the

-Chief Kicking Bird was part Crow.
+18th century Chief Kicking Bird was part Crow.
 The Dakota tribe, though, waged war

 on the Kiowas and Crows for control of the land.